ovh/docs/pages/platform/public-cloud/revert_a_flex_instance/guide.en-ca.md

 ## Objective

 A flex instance is a single size disk (50GB) instance which offers a faster process for snapshots.
-It allows resizing to higher or lower models with a fix storage space, whereas classic models can only be resized to higher models.</br> As your infrastructure is constantly evolving, you may need to resize your instance with the storage space.
+It allows resizing to higher or lower models with a fix storage space, whereas classic models can only be resized to higher models.</br> As your infrastructure is constantly evolving, you may need to increase the storage space of your instance.
 In this case, you will need to « revert » your flex instance to a classic model.
 This action can only be done from the Horizon interface.

 **This guide shows you how to revert and resize your flex instance from the OpenStack Horizon interface.**